CounsellorPrenuer/Satish-Mohan/replit.md

 # Overview

-CareerMentoria is a comprehensive career counseling and life coaching platform built for Satish Mohan, a professional career counselor and life coach.
+Career Clarity is a comprehensive career counseling and life coaching platform built for Satish Mohan, a professional career counselor and life coach.
 The application provides a complete solution for showcasing services, managing client bookings, handling payments, and content management.
 It features a modern landing page with service information, client testimonials, and blog content, alongside an admin dashboard for managing bookings, contact forms, and blog posts.

 # User Preferences